 For PhD candidates at the Business School, this work may comprise research papers and/or case studies for which you were lead author, accompanied by a contextual framework and concluding discussion.
 The range and focus of this material shall generally correspond with the introductory and concluding chapters of a thesis.

-You can also browse the Business School’s staff directory to find potential supervisors who research in your area of interest.
+Search for potential supervisors at the Business School who research in your area of interest.

 The University provides an evolving range of services and resources to support the development of our doctoral candidates, starting with the Doctoral Induction.
 This half-day session introduces you to the doctoral programme, provides you with essential information to help you make a good start in your studies and is an excellent opportunity to network with other new doctoral candidates from across the University.